virtual-labs/exp-thevenin-theorem-iitk/experiment/simulation/css/README.md

-### This folder contains all the css files used in the simulation.
+This folder contains all the css file required for the experiment.